StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 ## Search engines
-- Standard Tab: DuckDuckGo or any other privacy respecting search engine like Startpage etc.
+- Standard Tab: DuckDuckGo or any other privacy respecting search engine like Brave/Startpage etc.
-- Private Tab: DuckDuckGo or any other privacy respecting search engine like Startpage etc.
+- Private Tab: DuckDuckGo or any other privacy respecting search engine like Brave/Startpage etc.